muniumark/Note-Taking-App-flask/README.md

 # Note Taking Flask App
-Building a note taking using flask and MySQL
+Building a note taking using flask and SQLAlchemy